sinnerschrader/sinnerschrader-career/README.md

 |mail| jobs@sinnerschrader.com| email address of the contact person| yes |
 |xing| https://www.xing.com/... | xing profile url of the contact person | no |
 |linkedin| https://www.linkedin.com/... |linkedin profile url of the contact person | no |

-Part two  is the `src` folder that includes the code to build the Sinnnerschrader career page.
-Part three is the `template` folder that includes all template related information. it uses handlebar.

 ## Source